motibytes/motibytes.github.io/_posts/2021-01-13-Delivery-Transcends-Content.md

 we can strongly desire to share the fruit of our trees, the realizations gathered from our explorations.
 In this excitement we must be careful.

-# We must not cover up a students access to sunlight over the shadow of our wisdom.
+# We must not cover up a student's access to sunlight over the shadow of our wisdom.

 This may seem simple and obvious, or irrelevant and unneeded, but when unaware, we run a great risk of running this grave error.
 This is because we have to